Evaluation of binomial double sums involving absolute values: Introduction

 \section{Introduction}

-Motivated by work in \cite{BOS} concerning the Hadamard maximal determinant problem \cite{Hadamard83}, Brent and Osborn \cite{BO} proved the double sum evaluation
+Motivated by work in \cite{BOS} concerning the Hadamard maximal determinant problem~\cite{Hadamard83}, Brent and Osborn \cite{BO} proved the double sum evaluation

 It should be noted that the difficulty in evaluating this sum lies in the appearance of the absolute value.
-Without the absolute value, the summation could be carried out straightforwardly by means of the binomial theorem.
+Without the absolute value, the summand would become antisymmetric in~$i$ and~$j$ so that the sum would trivially vanish.
 Together with Ohtsuka and Prodinger, they went on in \cite{BOOPAA} (see \cite{BOOPAB} for the published version) to consider more general double sums of the form

-mostly for small positive integers $k,s,t,\beta$.
+mostly for small positive integers $s,t,k,\beta$.
+Again, without the absolute value, the summation would not pose any particular problem since it could be carried out separately in~$i$ and~$j$ by means of a relatively straightforward application of the binomial theorem.
 In several cases, they found explicit evaluations of such sums --- sometimes with proof, sometimes conjecturally.